projectchrono/chrono/src/chrono_thirdparty/cxxopts/README.md

 to get its value.
 If "opt" doesn't exist, or isn't of the right type, then an exception will be thrown.

-Note that the result of `options.parse` should only be used as long as the `options` object that created it is in scope.
+Note that the result of `m_options.parse` should only be used as long as the `m_options` object that created it is in scope.

 ## Exceptions

 Exceptional situations throw C++ exceptions.
 There are two types of
-exceptions: errors defining the options, and errors when parsing a list of arguments.
+exceptions: errors defining the m_options, and errors when parsing a list of arguments.
 All exceptions derive from `cxxopts::OptionException`.
-Errors defining options derive from `cxxopts::OptionSpecException` and errors parsing arguments derive from `cxxopts::OptionParseException`.
+Errors defining m_options derive from `cxxopts::OptionSpecException` and errors parsing arguments derive from `cxxopts::OptionParseException`.

 All exceptions define a `what()` function to get a printable string